sparesparrow/ai-servis/docs/misc/Návrh_ Modulární “Car AI Server” pro autoservisy (.md

 - Start with ignition ON, engine OFF; sniff only (no TX).
 - Keep CAN wires twisted and short; one common ground point.

-If you confirm which transceiver module you have on hand (SN65HVD230/TJA1050 etc.), I’ll send you a ready‑to‑flash sketch with GPIO16/17 mapping and a serial sniffer to see frames immediately.
+If you confirm which transceiver module you have on hand (SN65HVD230/TJA1050 etc.), I'll send you a ready‑to‑flash sketch with GPIO16/17 mapping and a serial sniffer to see frames immediately.
 <span style="display:none">[^14_1]</span>

 <div style="text-align: center">⁂</div>